Image source: Pinterest

 Book a private appointment at a nail salon for group manicures and pedicures (be sure to bring plenty of bottles of bubbly!).
 Or, you could hire a professional makeup artist to come to the party venue and teach a beginner makeup-application lesson.
 Another idea is to book a group appointment at a local perfumery and invite guests to create their own perfume blend to bring home.

 - Drink ideas: Lots of bubbly, as well as self-serve cucumber spa water.

 - Food ideas: Light and healthy fares like soups and salads.
 Seeing as how you are indulging, consider a collection of fine chocolates to sample.

-Parfumerie by Smudge Design
+Parfumerie by Rochelle Renee

 A GROUP NATURE HIKE

-For the outdoorsy couple, plan a unique bridal shower out in nature with a scenic hike and pack a picnic.
+For the outdoorsy couple, plan a unique shower out in nature with a scenic hike and pack a picnic.
 Just be sure to choose a beginner-friendly trail so that everyone can participate.
 When you get to a scenic spot – whether it’s a lake, the top of a mountain, or a beautiful meadow– settle in with your closest friends for a lovely meal.